 Our WAFS software provides a file sharing, collaboration, and replication solution over multiple sites.
 WAFS technology provides enterprises with a file access and data protection combination that centralizes data storage and IT administration facilities without compromising data sharing and protection.
 A key feature and benefit of WAFS is its byte-level differencing architecture that continually transmits only changed bytes (versus an entire file) thereby allowing rapid update of large files accessed by widely dispersed, multiple users.
-Our latest WAFS Version 4.3, released in the 2014 quarter, improved the performance of various WAFS features such as file-based filters, accessing folders that contain a large number of files and file copying processes.
+Our latest WAFS Version 4.3, released in April 2014, improved the performance of various WAFS features such as file-based filters, accessing folders that contain a large number of files and file copying processes.
 Other key features of WAFS include:

-- Native file locking, - Replication to multiple locations simultaneously - · Adherence to access control list file permissions - Full UTF-8 support.
+- Native file locking, - Replication to multiple locations simultaneously - Adherence to access control list file permissions - Full UTF-8 support.

 We have an ongoing product development program to expand the WAFS operating specifications so we can introduce it to a broader spectrum of the marketplace and increase our revenue from this product.
-We believe WAFS will be competitive in the marketplace for the foreseeable future as a product serving the need for wide area file access and data protection.